-It’s also an issue Trump will likely worsen because he has no clue what he’s doing, but is determined to do it anyway, regardless of what anybody says.
+It’s also an issue Trump will likely worsen because he has no clue what he’s doing.
+But he is determined to do it anyway, regardless of what anybody says.
 If he gets what he wants, we’re likely heading into another recession next year, as we and other experts have argued.
-He shares some of Maduro’s authoritarian impulses: He values loyalty over expertise.
+Trump shares some of Maduro’s authoritarian impulses: he values loyalty over expertise.
 He has no respect for judges or the media, but loves the military.
-He would love to jail his political opponents.
+Trump would love to jail his political opponents.

 The top demands for protesters in last week’s march were the release of more than 100 political prisoners and the removal of Maduro- and Chávez-appointed Supreme Court judges.
 The court recently seized legislative power from the opposition party, then backed off three days later — as if there were an undo button for that.
 Then the Venezuelan government randomly banned the opposition leader, who nearly beat Maduro for president in 2013, from running for public office until 2032.
 It claimed “administrative irregularities” from his time as governor.

 We have to protest in defense of things that shouldn’t need it, too — women’s rights, and science.
 But happily, most Americans believe in letting people we don’t agree with run for office.
 Even if, like Trump, they have neither military or political experience, and no apparent expertise in anything.
 We also believe in the separation of our government’s power into three federal branches and many state checks on that power, even if only a quarter of us can name those three branches.